EU says talks with Iran 'positive enough' to reopen nuclear negotiations | Law-Order

 A German Interior Ministry spokesperson said German police would make a statement on the incident, telling reporters: "There can be many reasons that have to do with the flight, the travel route, and not necessarily with the person."
 Iran's official IRNA news agency alleged, without evidence, that Israel was behind the incident.

 "What has happened in Frankfurt has to do with opposition to the progress in the nuclear talks ...
-The Zionist lobby influences the German security apparatus," it said.
+The Zionist lobby has influence in the German security apparatus," it said.
+(Additional reporting by Parisa Hafezi in Dubai, Kirstie Knolle in Berlin, Robin Emmott in Brussels and Paul Carrel Editing by Alison Williams, Nick Macfie, Kirsten Donovan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)